codess-aus/FCC100DaysOfCode/README.md

 #Day099 #100DaysOfCode - I started a new repository for #Hacktoberfest that will be easy for First-Timers to make their first pull request.
 It will be ready to go for October - and then the magic of the #OpenSource community will help it grow, whilst enabling codenewbies

+#Day100 #100DaysOfCode - Got most of the content onto the 10 Easy Steps Repo - next I'll see if I can put some automation in there using Github actions, hope it's as easy as the turorial makes out